-- Traditional bank lending usually provides lower proceeds. - Conventional loans often feature mini-perm structures with terms up to 5 or 7 years. - The program has loan-to-cost (LTC) ratios of 55-65%. - The program has higher equity requirements. - Traditional bank lending is typically recourse, which requires personal guarantees from developers. - Conventional loans typically close in 120-150 days.
+- Traditional bank lending usually provides lower proceeds. - Conventional loans often feature mini-perm structures with terms up to 5 or 7 years. - The program has loan-to-cost (LTC) ratios of 55-65%. - The program has higher equity requirements. - Traditional bank lending is typically recourse, which requires personal guarantees from developers. - Loans are typically not eligible for refinance. - Conventional loans typically close in 120-150 days. - Loans are fully assumable, which means the loan can be transferred to a new owner, along with the property.